Michael Ricketts: Leeds United

-In June 2004, he signed for Championship side Leeds United on a free transfer.
+In June 2004, he signed for Championship side Leeds United on a free transfer, agreeing a three-year deal with the club.
 Ricketts failed to impress, failing to score in 25 league appearances, although he did manage a solitary goal in the League Cup against Swindon Town.

 Loans to Stoke, Cardiff and Burnley

-He was then loaned out to Stoke City in February, but also failed to impress there, and returned to Leeds.
+Ricketts then joined Stoke City on a month-long loan in February 2005, but also failed to impress there, and returned to Leeds.
 He made five more appearances, scoring once against Oldham Athletic, again in the League Cup.
 He was then loaned out to Cardiff, where he scored four goals in 11 appearances, before returning to Leeds.
-On 30 January 2006 he signed for Championship side Burnley in a loan deal that would keep him at Turf Moor until the end of the season.
+On 30 January 2006, he signed for Championship side Burnley in a loan deal that would keep him at Turf Moor until the end of the season.
 Despite scoring twice in his first three matches against Plymouth Argyle and Ipswich Town, he again failed to impress (he did not score again) and returned to Leeds after the season had finished.